elastisys/compliantkubernetes/docs/adr/0018-use-probe-to-measure-internal-uptime.md

 ### Negative Consequences

-* We don't currently run Blackbox in the workload cluster, so we'll need a bit of extra capacity.
+* We don't currently run Blackbox in the Workload Cluster, so we'll need a bit of extra capacity.

 ## Recommendations to Platform Administrators